 - 1/2 lb mushrooms (cremini, oyster, etc.)

 - 1/4 tsp Nutmeg (ground)

 - 1/4 cup chicken broth

 - 1 Tbsp olive oil

-Lift the skin on the chicken breast on one side and run a finger inside, making a pocket.
-Stuff about 2 tablespoons of duxelles per chicken breast, followed by a tablespoon of Feta cheese mix.
+- Lift the skin on the chicken breast on one side and run a finger inside, making a pocket.
+Stuff about 2 tablespoons of sauteed mushrooms per chicken breast, followed by a tablespoon of feta cheese mix.

 © 2018 i Food Blogger.
 All rights reserved.
 All images and content on this website are copyright protected.
 Please do not use my images, as is or modified, without an explicit permission.
 If you wish to republish this recipe or post content, please rewrite it in your own unique words and link back to this post, or to ifoodblogger.com.
 Thank you!